michaeljclark/rv8/doc/src/mmio.md

 The UART MMIO layout is based on a 8250, the RTC device is based on version 1.9.1 of the RISC-V Privileged Specification.
 The PLIC device has a custom scalable layout based on principles outlined in the RISC-V Privileged Specification.
-The MIPI device is a simple bitfield with one bit per hart, which when set will raise a software interrupt on the destiniation hart.
+The IPI device is a simple bitfield with one bit per hart, which when set will raise a software interrupt on each destiniation hart.
+The HTIF device emulates the console input output protocol used by BBL.

 ## Memory layout